 Low slung crotches, hoodies and baggy clothes all work for a relaxed version.
 If you want to go for something more sophisticated, then focus on a slimmer silhouette and go easy on the metallic detailing like zips, buttons and studs.
 You’re after a hint of something dark lurking just beneath the surface.

-Keeping it simple means maximum flexibility with a minimal wardrobe & as you can see here, minimal style is far from boring.
+Keeping it simple means maximum flexibility with a minimal wardrobe and as you can see here, minimal style is far from boring.

-Whether you’re seeing what will happen when you leave work on a Friday or trying to fit as much in as possible on a city break, you’ll be well prepared.
+Whether you’re seeing what happens next after work on a Friday or wanting to make the most of your city break, you’ll be well prepared.

 Posted 20th May 2016

 Fizz or gin?
 We know it’s crossed your mind.
 The calorie content, that is, not whether you’d turn one of them down.
 This infographic shows exactly what you need to know.

 Think the secret to being successful is working like a dog all your life?
 If you want to live life on your own terms, breaking the rules can take you a lot further.